-Iowa has a range of habitats that are home to many types of small and large mammals.
-In this article we look at which mammals live in Iowa?
+Iowa has a range of habitats home to many types of small and large mammals.
+In this article, we look at which mammals live in Iowa.

-Iowa is full of prairies, grasslands and savanna’s which are home to many species of mammal.
-Iowa is home to species of squirrel, rodents, bats, armadillo, raccoon, badger and deer that live alongside coyotes and bobcats.
+Iowa is full of prairies, grasslands, and savanna, which are home to many mammal species.
+Iowa is home to species of squirrels, rodents, bats, armadillos, raccoons, badgers, and deer that live alongside coyotes and bobcats.

 The American badger is one of many carnivorous North American mammals.
-Their color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.
+Its color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.

-The American badger measures from 60 to 75 cm and weighs from 6.3 to 8.6 kg.
-This carnivore eats mice, squirrels, groundhogs, moles, marmots, and prairie dogs.
+They measure from 60 to 75 cm and weigh 6.3 to 8.6 kg.
+This carnivore eats mice, squirrels, groundhogs, moles, and prairie dogs.

 They measure from 31 to 45 cm and weigh from 400 to 1580 g.
 Their lifespan is three to four years in the wild and ten years in captivity.